Bored-Programmers/larabreadcrumb/README.md

 BreadcrumbService::update()->dontTranslate(['users', 'comments']);
 ```

-This will ensure that the 'users' segment is not translated in the first example and 'users' and 'comments' segments are
+This ensures that the 'users' segment isn't translated in the first example, and the 'users' and 'comments' segments
-not translated in the second example, even if `translateAll` is set to `true`.
+aren't translated in the second example, even if translateAll is set to true.

-If you want to translate dynamic segments, you must use curly braces `{}`.
+If you want to translate dynamic segments, you must use curly braces {}.

 ```php
 use BoredProgrammers\LaraBreadcrumb\Service\BreadcrumbService;